vansh-kumar-007/face-detection-app/README.md

 1. Face is detected using MTCNN
 2. Face is cropped and resized
-3. FaceNet model generates 512-d embedding
+3. FaceNet generates a 512-dimensional embedding
 4. Embedding is compared with stored embeddings
 5. Best match is returned using cosine similarity